 A handful of credit cards offer cellphone protection covering loss or damage.
-Policy details and exclusions vary, but, in general, you must use your credit card that includes the coverage to pay your cellphone service provider’s bill.
+Policy details and exclusions vary, but, in general, you must use a credit card that includes the coverage to pay your cellphone service provider’s bill.

 What’s covered by cellphone insurance?

 Most cellphone insurance offerings cover phones that are either stolen or damaged (and unusable as a result.)
 Some exceptions to these rules might include:

 - Phones that are stolen from checked luggage during travel

 - Damage caused by normal wear and tear, flooding or natural disaster